Composer out of memory errors

 Sometimes composer can experience an out of memory error during this process as the Servd Task Runner limits its maximum memory to 1.5GB.

-There are two things you can do to ensure that this is no longer a problem.
+There are a few things you can do to ensure that this is no longer a problem.

 Commit a composer.lock file

 It not only vastly reduces the amount of memory and time needed to run composer install, it also ensures that the versions of packages installed in your bundle are an exact match against those you were using during local development.

 Switch to Composer 2

 Composer 2 is available for use on Servd and has a lot of performance improvements built in.
 Some Craft plugins are not compatible with Composer 2 so we still default to Composer 1, but you can switch between versions on the Project Settings > Build & Deploy page.